 Two Imperial Icons

-This exhibition includes two antique Russian icons created as extravagant wedding gifts for Grand Duchess Maria Pavlovna of Russia, who married Prince Wilhelm of Sweden, Duke of Södermanland in 1908.
+This exhibition features two antique Russian icons created as extravagant wedding gifts for Grand Duchess Maria Pavlovna of Russia, who married Prince Wilhelm of Sweden, Duke of Södermanland in 1908.
 The first one, the Icon of the Savior also known as the Image Not-Made-By-Hands, was created by Kurliukov in the pan-Slavic style and presented from the Moscow Merchants’ Association.
-The second antique icon is the Feodorovskaya Mother of God by Fabergé that was presented from the St. Petersburg Nobility Assembly.
-The exhibition of these important Imperial icons is on view until May 14, 2017.
+The second antique icon is the Feodorovskaya Mother of God by Fabergé, which was presented from the St. Petersburg Nobility Assembly.
+The exhibition of these important Imperial icons is on view through May 14, 2017.

 Holy Fools to Wonder Workers

-The “Holy Fools to Wonder Workers” exhibition presents a collection of thirty antique Russian icons of saints that are not usually displayed to the public.
-It includes religious icon paintings of both, the most venerated Orthodox saints, like Old Testament Prophets, and the less known Russian monastics.
-Some of the greatest examples are the Saint George Icon, the St. Nicholas Icon, the Saint Mary of Egypt Icon, and the Simeon the Stylite Icon.
-The exhibition is on view until February 26, 2017.
+The “Holy Fools to Wonder Workers” exhibition presents a collection of thirty antique Russian icons of saints, which are not usually displayed to the public.
+It features religious icon paintings of both the most venerated Orthodox saints, such as Old Testament Prophets, and the less known Russian monastics.
+Some of the greatest examples are the Saint George icon, the St. Nicholas icon, the Saint Mary of Egypt icon, and the Simeon the Stylite icon.
+The exhibition is on view through February 26, 2017.

 Pondering Mary: Her Life through Icons

-The “Pondering Mary” is an upcoming exhibition that runs from March 11 to May 21, 2017.
-It will explore the life of the Blessed Virgin Mary as portrayed in Eastern Orthodox icons, including her role in salvation and relationship with her Son, Jesus.
+The “Pondering Mary” is an upcoming exhibition that will run from March 11 through May 21, 2017.
+It will explore the life of the Blessed Virgin Mary as portrayed in the Eastern Orthodox icons, including her role in salvation and relationship with her Son, Jesus.